Professor and Associate Dean (Graduate and Postdoctoral Studies)

 Dr. Kopp’s expertise and research projects relate to mitigating damage to structures during extreme wind storms such as tornadoes and hurricanes.
 Details include model-scale wind tunnel and full-scale component test methods, field surveys of damage caused by tornadoes, building aerodynamics, wind effects on building component and cladding systems, tornado and thunderstorm winds, wind loads on solar arrays, the role of turbulence on wind loads, wind-borne debris and turbulent shear flows.

-Dr. Kopp is currently Chair of the ASCE Environmental Wind Engineering Committee, a member of the Executive Board of the International Association of Wind Engineers, a member of the Executive Committee of the ASCE Technical Council of Wind Engineering, Past-President of the American Association for Wind Engineering, and a member of the Editorial Board of the Journal of Wind Engineering and Industrial Aerodynamics.
+Dr. Kopp is currently Chair of the ASCE 49 Standards Committee Wind Tunnel Testing for Buildings and other Structures, a member of the Executive Board of the International Association of Wind Engineers, a member of the Editorial Board of the Journal of Wind Engineering and Industrial Aerodynamics and an Associate Editor for Frontiers in the Built Environment (Wind Engineering and Science).
 He has been a Director of the Boundary Layer Wind Tunnel Laboratory since 2000.
 He is on Technical Advisory Committees for several wind engineering research programs at universities in the USA and Europe.
-He is a voting member of the ASCE 7 Wind Loads Subcommittee and of the Canadian Commission on Building and Fire Codes, Task Group for Climatic Loads.
+He is a voting member of the ASCE 7 Wind Loads Subcommittee, Chair of Chapter 31 Task Committee of ASCE 7-22, and a voting member of the Canadian Commission on Building and Fire Codes, Task Group for Climatic Loads.
 He held a Tier 2 Canada Research Chair in Wind Engineering from 2001 – 2010 and was a Guest Professor of the Global Center of Excellence Program in wind engineering at Tokyo Polytechnic University in Japan from 2008 – 2013.